Funerals set in Mineral Point as community raises thousands of dollars for fallen firefighters

-There was little doubt there would be a community-wide response following the deaths of two volunteer firefighters in Mineral Point last week.
+There was little doubt there would be a community-wide response after the deaths of two volunteer firefighters in Mineral Point.

-And this Iowa County city is following through in a big way, with separate funerals planned this week for Brian Busch and James Ludlum.
+And this Iowa County city is following through in a big way as separate funerals are scheduled this week for Brian Busch and James Ludlum.

 Multiple fundraisers throughout the city and beyond are raising thousands of dollars for the families of the two men, who had a combined 60 years of service with the Mineral Point Fire Department.